 - Losing a Promotion or Raise – If you filed a complaint and then found out that you were not selected for a promotion you were qualified for, you are not alone.
 Fifty-five percent of NBES retaliation claimants reported they were passed over for raises and promotions.

-- Abuse from Coworkers – Bullying and intimidation can also follow the filing of a complaint.
+- Retaliation in the Workplace by Coworkers – Bullying and intimidation can also follow the filing of a complaint.
 Fifty-one percent of retaliation victims in this survey claimed other employees verbally abused them after filing a complaint.

 How Do I Deal with Workplace Retaliation?